Register to vote

 How to register to vote

 Register to vote online on GOV.UK, or request an application form from the Elections Office on the details below.
-To register to vote you must be 18 years old or over, a British, Irish, Commonwealth, or EU citizen.
+To register to vote you must be 18 years old or over, a British, Irish, Commonwealth, or European Union citizen.
 You will need your National Insurance Number to register to vote.
 The Department for Work and Pensions (DWP) will be check your National Insurance Number and other details you supply.

 Read how to apply for a National Insurance Number on GOV.UK, by telephone only, during normal office hours.